canonical/kafka-operator/docs/tutorial/t-relate-kafka.md

 ### Charm client applications

-Actually, the Data Integrator is only a very special client charm, that implements the `kafka_client` relation for exchanging data with the Kafka charm and user management via relations.
+Actually, the Data Integrator is only a very special client charm, that implements the `kafka_client` relation for exchanging data with the Apache Kafka charm and user management via relations.

-For example, the steps above for producing and consuming messages to Kafka have also been implemented in the `kafka-test-app` charm (that also implement the `kafka_client` relation) providing a fully integrated charmed user-experience, where producing/consuming messages can simply be achieved using relations.
+For example, the steps above for producing and consuming messages to Apache Kafka have also been implemented in the `kafka-test-app` charm (that also implement the `kafka_client` relation) providing a fully integrated charmed user-experience, where producing/consuming messages can simply be achieved using relations.

 #### Producing messages

-To produce messages to Kafka, we need to configure the `kafka-test-app` to act as a producer, publishing messages to a specific topic:
+To produce messages to Apache Kafka, we need to configure the `kafka-test-app` to act as a producer, publishing messages to a specific topic:

 ```shell
 juju config kafka-test-app topic_name=test_kafka_app_topic role=producer num_messages=20
 ```

-To start producing messages to Kafka, we **JUST** simply relate the Kafka Test App with Kafka
+To start producing messages to Apache Kafka, we **JUST** simply relate the Apache Kafka Test App with Apache Kafka

 ```shell
 juju relate kafka-test-app kafka
 ```

+[note]
-> **Note**: This will both take care of creating a dedicated user (as much as done for the data-integrator) as well as start a producer process publishing messages to the `test_kafka_app_topic` topic, basically automating what was done before by hands.
+This will both take care of creating a dedicated user (as much as done for the data-integrator) as well as start a producer process publishing messages to the `test_kafka_app_topic` topic, basically automating what was done before by hands.
+[/note]

 After some time, the `juju status` output should show